How to nomad America, 6 myths busted, starting with vanlife

 Myth #1 – Vanlife is the only life

-There is no need to purchase an $80,000 Mercedes Sprinter to start living the free life.
+There is no need to purchase an $80,000 Mercedes Sprinter to start living the “free” life.
 My vehicle of choice is a Ford Fusion with 95,000 miles, and it works just fine.

 No one can deny there’s something romantic about quitting your job for a life on the road.
 However, I’d argue that keeping your job while experimenting with a new lifestyle is the smarter way to go.
 For those of us that can work remotely, nomadic life is easily within our reach.
-Start by setting up a permanent address where you are “based” for your work.
-Make sure to follow the tax residency laws when filing your tax return.
-Traveling Mailbox is great for generating a permanent address if you do not have family or a trusted friend nearby.

 Saguaro National Park – Arizona